email-charter/email-charter.github.io/index.md

 # Add to Email Signature

-### Copy any of the following suggestions into your email signature to reference the Email Charter
+#### Feel free to copy any of the following suggestions into your email signature to reference the Email Charter

 <span style="color: green;">Save our inboxes - </span><a href="https://email-charter.github.io/">Read the Email Charter</a>